notofonts/noto-docs/src/descriptions/NotoSansSymbols2.md

-Noto Sans Symbols2 is a unmodulated (“sans serif”) design for texts in Symbols and in Emoji symbols.
+Noto Sans Symbols2 is a unmodulated (“sans serif”) design for texts in Symbols and in _Emoji symbols_.
 It has multiple widths, contains 2,397 glyphs, 3 OpenType features, and supports 2,378 characters from 24 Unicode blocks.